teamstudio/docs-export/docs/pdf.md

 * LotusScript, JavaScript, or Agents used by the form or invoked to populate fields
 * Functions that require context normally provided by Notes, such as current username and associated properties like roles
-* Access to data in other documents, including @GetDocField, and @DbLookup/@DbColumn
+* Access to data in other documents, including @GetDocField and @DbColumn
-* Functions that break the read-only contract such as @SetField
 * Actions
 * Layout Regions
 * Embedded Controls (Embedded Views *are* supported)